 When a flow entry is inserted in a table, its flags field is set with the values from the message.
-When a flow entry is matched and modified (OFPFC_MODIFY or OFPFC_MODIFY_STRICT messages), the flags field is ignored.
+When a flow entry is matched and modified (OFPFC_MODIFY or OFPFC_MODIFY_STRICT messages), the flags of the flow entry is not changed, only OFPFF_RESET_COUNTS is used and other flags are ignored.